Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Introduction

-This fragmented technological environment unfolds against the broader backdrop of the U.S.–China strategic rivalry, frequently characterized by scholars and commentators as a “second Cold War” \cite{r:8, r:9, r:10}.
-Within this bifurcated landscape, states confront three strategic options: (i) alignment with the U.S.-led alliance system, (ii) integration into the Chinese-led bloc, or (iii) pursuit of non-alignment.
-In practice, however, genuine non-alignment has become increasingly difficult to sustain.
-Unlike the relatively insulated geopolitical context of the original Cold War, contemporary states are deeply interdependent and embedded within dense global networks \cite{r:11}.
-U.S.–China competition does not constitute a totalizing confrontation; rather, the two powers simultaneously engage in competition, coexistence, and mutual dependency, seeking to establish the rules governing the emerging technological-geopolitical order while exerting influence over, and constraining, the strategic options available to smaller states \cite{r:13, r:14}.
+This technological fragmentation unfolds against the broader backdrop of U.S.–China strategic rivalry, frequently described as a “second Cold War” \cite{r:8, r:9, r:10}.
+Within this bifurcated landscape, states ostensibly face three strategic options: alignment with the U.S.-led alliance system, integration into a China-centered bloc, or non-alignment.
+Yet, in practice, sustained non-alignment has become increasingly difficult.
+Unlike the relatively insulated geopolitics of the original Cold War, contemporary states are deeply embedded in dense global networks of trade, technology, and finance \cite{r:11}.
+U.S.–China competition is not totalizing; rather, it combines rivalry with coexistence and mutual dependence, as both powers seek to shape the emerging techno-geopolitical order while constraining the strategic space available to smaller states \cite{r:13, r:14}.

-Within this context, this paper investigates the concept of technological swing states as influential intermediaries within the current techno-order.
-Drawing inspiration from U.S. domestic swing states, where electoral outcomes are unpredictable and decisive, these countries leverage their geopolitical positions to chart independent technology-related strategies.
-By controlling key nodes in global technology supply chains, possessing the capacity to develop core technologies, and maintaining advanced infrastructure, they can decisively influence the international balance of power.
-They are relatively stable actors with independent technology agendas, capable of translating these agendas into tangible outcomes.
-These states demonstrate strategic flexibility, dynamism, and autonomy, regardless of their alignment with any superpower blocs, either Washington or Beijing.

-This paper investigates how technological swing states operate within the opacity and uncertainty inherent in emerging technologies, particularly AI, to sustain and, in some cases, expand their influence at regional and global levels.
-Rather than advancing a comprehensive network theory or presuming fully articulated strategic intent, the article develops a comparative case-based analysis that semi-formalizes recurring patterns through which case-studied states engage with technological opacity and institutional transparency under conditions of structural constraint.

-First, it explains why the opacity, or “black-box” character, of contemporary AI systems is not a transient technical limitation but a durable structural condition.
-This persistence stems from two interrelated factors: (1) the intrinsic complexity of advanced machine-learning architectures and the limits of post-hoc interpretability techniques, and (2) political and commercial incentives that prioritize performance, scalability, and proprietary advantage over explainability, rendering full model-level transparency largely unattainable.
-Consequently, AI governance has increasingly shifted away from demands for complete technical disclosure toward institutional and procedural forms of transparency, including certification, auditing, and compliance regimes, which have emerged as critical sites of authority.